What To Do About the Upcoming Economic Crash

 - Try not to rely 100% on money in the bank, or any other kind of financial investment (in the currently understood sense of investment).
 Expect that at some point there may be a run on the banks, or multiple runs, after which the banks may go under (meaning you can't get any more money back from them).
 Of course, everyone can't just "take all their money out of the bank" any more than everyone can pay back all their debt — because any more than a small fraction of the money doesn't really exist.
 Most of the money in the economy is nothing more than a security note that is secured against future economic growth (i.e., it is the equivalent of you lending money to someone else, who is putting up the promise of their future economic expansion as security on the loan).
 And when you take away the possibility of that future growth, most of the money ceases to exist.

-- Perhaps the biggest problem in modern life is that of distraction.
+- The biggest problem in modern life (with regards to being ready for the coming economic crash) is distraction.
 Try to eliminate as many things as you can which distract you from doing something useful with your time and your life.

 - Do anything at all that you can think of to help you become more happy with the idea of a more earthy, low-tech lifestyle.
 Do this as often as you can, in as many different ways as you need to, until you start to feel a change in your own outlook.